corkami/pocs/collisions/README.md

 to hide the rest of the collision blocks randomness from the file parsers, and to hide otherwise valid content from the parser (so that it will see another content).

-These 'comment' chunks are often not official comments: they are just data containers that are ignored by the parser (for example, PNG chunks with a lowercase-starting ID are ancillary, not critical).
+These 'comment' chunks are often not officially real comments: they are just used as data containers that are ignored by the parser (for example, PNG chunks with a lowercase-starting ID are ancillary, not critical).